Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: A New Frontier for Causality

 A second promising direction is in utilizing LLM's domain knowledge to help build robustness and validation checks for a given causal analysis.
 Typically, this involves an analyst selecting appropriate robustness checks given a problem and then reasoning over the background context to identify the correct variables to use for the check.
 Can LLMs be used for determining which robustness tests may be applicable for a given problem and which specific variables are most suited to be used in those tests?

-\paragraph{Systematizing actual causality and attribution.} The ability to support actual causal inference is one of the most potentially disruptive capabilities of LLMs.
+\paragraph{Systematizing token causality and attribution.} The ability to support token causal inference is one of the most potentially disruptive capabilities of LLMs.
 In domains ranging from law to intelligence analysis, analysts have to first summarize key elements of text data from multiple sources, then synthesize explanations about the degree to which events contributed to other events, i.e., explanations of why and how things happened.
-While it is well known LLMs excel at the former task, using LLMs for actual causality presents a major opportunity to impact the latter.
-Using LLMs for actual causality also has potential impact to root cause analysis and credit assignment in domains ranging from engineering to reinforcement learning.
+While it is well known LLMs excel at the former task, using LLMs for token causality presents a major opportunity to impact the latter.
+Using LLMs for token causality also has potential impact to root cause analysis and credit assignment in domains ranging from engineering to reinforcement learning.

-Formal causal models for inferring actual causality questions have struggled formalizing the many elements of common sense background knowledge that rely on when judging actual causality ~\citep{halpern2016actual, icard2017normality, knobe2003intentional, henne2017cause}.
+Formal causal models for inferring token causality questions have struggled formalizing the many elements of common sense background knowledge that rely on when judging token causality ~\citep{halpern2016actual, icard2017normality, knobe2003intentional, henne2017cause}.
 We've argued that LLMs can work with these background concepts directly in natural language, sidestepping the challenge of shoehorning them into a formal model.

-The BIG-Bench causal judgment dataset ~\citep{suzgun2022challenging} is ideal for testing LLMs ability to answer practical actual causality questions.
+The BIG-Bench causal judgment dataset ~\citep{suzgun2022challenging} is ideal for testing LLMs ability to answer practical token causality questions.
 LLMs have performed less well on this benchmark relative to best human performance as compared to the rapid saturation of other benchmarks.
 However, answering these types of questions involves reasoning over commonsense background knowledge concepts, such as necessity, sufficiency, and normality.
-Our analysis shows that LLMs do better at answering questions about these basic elements than answering high-level actual causal judgment questions directly.
-A promising direction of research is developing methods that guide LLMs to use these actual causality primitives to answer higher level actual causal judgment questions, perhaps using formal actual causality theory as a guide.
+Our analysis shows that LLMs do better at answering questions about these basic elements than answering high-level token causal judgment questions directly.
+A promising direction of research is developing methods that guide LLMs to use these token causality primitives to answer higher level token causal judgment questions, perhaps using formal token causality theory as a guide.

 \paragraph{Human-LLM collaboration.} A recurring theme throughout the paper is the promise of human-AI collaboration in causal problems.
 There are interesting research questions on how best to facilitate such human-LLM collaboration for building graphs.
 The interaction will likely be iterative for the maximum impact: LLMs may suggest graph edges, take feedback from a human, and also can give feedback on a manually generated graph.
 Given that building a graph is a common impediment to doing causal analyses, an improvement in this task will have important consequences for the widespread adoption of causal data analysis.